What is a Thank You Letter for a Scholarship?

 At the top left of your page, you will type the date of your letter.
 Allow two line spaces after the date and then type in the name of the person, company or organization who awarded you the scholarship.
 On the next line, state the name of the scholarship itself.
 On the following lines, complete the mailing address.

-In the first paragraph of your letter, begin by offering your appreciation for the scholarship funds.
+In the first paragraph of your letter, begin by offering your appreciation for the scholarship funds or financial support.
 You should restate the name of the scholarship and the amount awarded to you.
 This paragraph will often contain only one or two sentences.

 A scholarship award shows an investment in your future, and your thank you letter should allow the donor to know more about your future plans.
-State specific goals and tell the donor how the scholarship will help you achieve these goals.
+In the second paragraph, state specific goals and tell the donor how the scholarship will help you achieve these goals.
 While college and certain career activities take on financial burden, be open in your appreciation by explaining what you will be using the scholarship for.
 You may also choose to tell the donors more about yourself.
 This may include volunteer projects, internships or other opportunities that relate to your future.
 Giving the donor an insight into your dedication and drive to learn and succeed shows the value of their investment.
 Thank them for their generous support in your education, extracurricular activities, and career goals.

-In the final paragraph of your thank you letter, restate your gratefulness and express how the funds will help you achieve your goals.
+In the final paragraph of your thank you letter, restate your gratitude and express how the funds will help you achieve your goals.
 This will express the thoughts for the thank you note.
 Once you complete the letter, place two line spaces and end your letter with a closing such as “sincerely” or “gratefully.”
 Place four line spaces between this ending and type your full name, and you can add “scholarship recipient” after your name for clarity to the reader.
 Add a blank line, and type in your address.
 Once you have completely proofread and edited your thank you letter, print the page and sign in the area just above your contact information.